BPChain/blockchain-statistics-readout/README.md

 ### Statistics Reader
-This is a Framework for reading statistics such as hashrate, average block-time, etc from a Blockchain.
+This is a framework for reading statistics such as hashrate, average block-time, etc from a Blockchain.
 The framework is installed as a pip package.

 #### Usage